 Worship begins at 10:30.
-Hymns are sung from the United Methodist Hymnal, Scripture is read, and the word of God is celebrated.
+We sing hymns from the United Methodist Hymnal, read Scripture, and celebrate the word of God.
 On the first Sunday of each month the service includes Holy Communion, through which everyone is invited to share in the table of our Lord.
-Our Sanctuary is a warm and comfortable place, inspiring holiness in worship but familiarity of personhood.
-Musically we are led by the choir and accompanied by both the piano and the organ.
-We have a hand bell team that leads us in worship on occasion.

-Youth: The Middle Schoolers meet in the downstairs area (find the stairs near the Fellowship hall).
-And the High Schoolers meet in the Youth Trailer that sits behind the main building.
+Youth: The middle schoolers meet in the downstairs area (find the stairs near the Fellowship Hall).
+High schoolers meet in the Youth Trailer that sits behind the main building.

-Children: The children’s classes meet in what we refer to as Gods Block.
-There is a general group gathering at 9:30.
+Children: Children’s Sunday School classes follow a fun and interactive curriculum called Dig In.
+Children from preschool to fifth grade gather together as a group at 9:30.
 From there they migrate to age groups in various places.
-To get to the Gods Block area find the fellowship hall and just before entering, there is a stairway off to the left.
+To get to the children’s Sunday School rooms, find the fellowship hall and just before entering, there is a stairway off to the left.
 From there follow the signs.
 Discover Your Sunday School Class.

 Rev. Gary D. Philips joined Salem in June 2016.
 He has previously served in 6 pastorates across the South Carolina Conference.
 Read More